 Set up: Setting up a TwiML Bin only requires creating the bin, adding a single line of code, and then configuring it on your number.
 Here are the instructions:

-- Click TwiML Bins, and then select Create New TwiML Bin, or the red plus + sign button.
+- Select Create New TwiML Bin, or the plus + sign button.

 - Add a Friendly Name and some TwiML, and then click Create.